Admissions and Application Process

-Interviews are conducted on selected dates between late October and late January.
-If selected for an interview, applicants will be notified by e-mail or letter.
-We regret that we are unable to provide applicants with a status report regarding their application or selection for interview.
+Interviews are conducted on selected dates from October through January.
+If selected for an interview, applicants will be notified by email.
+We are unable to provide applicants with a status report regarding their application or selection for interview.

 International medical graduates

 International medical graduates are sponsored primarily on J-1 visas.
-Mayo considers a few select candidates for H-1b visas.
-In order to be considered for an H-1b visa, applicants must have completed USMLE Step 3 prior to December 31, six months prior to beginning residency training in June/July.
+Mayo considers a few select candidates for H-1B visas.
+In order to be considered for an H-1B visa, applicants must have completed USMLE Step 3 before Dec.
+31, six months prior to beginning residency training in June.